Kennedy station: Line 5 Eglinton

-The main entrance to Kennedy station at the southwest corner of West Service Road and Transway Crescent was demolished and has been replaced by a new entrance to access the Line 5 concourse located one level above the Line 5 platforms.
-Two elevators connect the Line 5 concourse to the Line 5 platform.
-Two north–south passages connect the Line 5 concourse to the existing Line 2 concourse.
+The main entrance to Kennedy station at the southwest corner of West Service Road and Transway Crescent was demolished and replaced by a new entrance to access the expanded concourse area built as part of the Line 5 project.
+Two elevators connect this newer concourse area to the Line 5 platform below.
+Two north–south passages connect the Line 5 section of the concourse to the original Line 2 concourse.
 There were few changes to the Line 2 concourse.
-A secondary entrance on the east side of the existing GO rail corridor serves as the main entrance to the GO station.
+A secondary entrance on the east side of the GO rail corridor serves as the main entrance to the GO station.